 Implications for agricultural suppliers

-The aforementioned drivers will continue to play a key role in the development of agricultural big data in the years ahead.
-Also, if the costs of technologies such as sensors reflect cost trends in other technologies, lower-cost versions will emerge which will further contribute to the proliferation of agricultural data.
+The advances detailed above have combined in recent years to deliver transformative changes in the industry, and will undoubtedly play an ever increasing role for all agricultural businesses in the years ahead.
+Data capturing has rapidly become the norm, with lower-cost technology helping to contribute to the proliferation of agricultural data.
 This means that in addition to the volume of data, the velocity (i.e. the rates at which data is collected) and variety of data (e.g. the number of data sources such as plant genomics, machinery data etc.) will also expand exponentially.
 For agricultural suppliers, there are several implications including: